Face ID Deemed Too Costly To Copy, Android Makers Target In-Display Fingerprint Sensors Instead - Slashdot

 "Android phone makers are 'rushing' to implement fingerprint sensors under the display for upcoming handsets," reports 9to5Mac, citing a new report from Digitimes.
 "Android manufacturers have decided that recreating the 3D facial recognition used by iPhone X is simply too costly to include, and are instead focusing on implementing Qualcomm's ultrasonic fingerprint scanners."
 From the report: The report says that including an Infrared depth-sensing facial recognition system like the iPhone X is simply too expensive for Android smartphones to offer, which cannot command the same price premiums as Apple's iPhones.
 This is a combination of hardware and software development costs.
 Digitimes claims the cost of the TrueDepth 3D sensors in iPhone X peaked at $60 per unit, an incredibly high proportion of the overall phone cost if accurate.
 Android makers are also worried about possible patent infringement from adopting Infrared dot projector systems.
 Instead, they have turned to in-display fingerprint sensors as their next-generation of device authentication.
 This depends on using Qualcomm technology for ultrasonic-based fingerprint scanners, which can sit below the cover glass and work even if fingers are wet or greasy.

-Better anyway (Score:4, Interesting)
+Better anyway (Score:3, Interesting)

 Re: (Score:2)